weinberg/SQLToy/README.md

     - INSERT INTO
     - UPDATE

+SQLToy does not support persistence, transactions or even parsing queries.
+You must call the query operations in code in the proper order.
+See below.

 ## A new database!
 I shall deploy it to production!

-An excellent idea, especially if you like downtime!
+This is an excellent idea, especially if you like downtime!
 No, just use SQLToy to learn about SQL.

 ## Read the Wiki